 Many chops fell a huge tree.
-Man, this is so crucial because of how quickly we get discouraged after a thousand chops and the tree is not down yet.
+This is so crucial because of how quickly we get discouraged after a thousand chops and the tree is not down yet.
 I just finished listening to Robinson Crusoe.
 You might say, “What in the world?
 Why is John Piper listening to a teenage novel?”
 I had never heard some of these classics, so I am listening to them.

 “If it is worth doing, it is worth doing with your whole soul.”

-It takes him 22 days to chop this tree down, 14 more days to chop the branches off, a year and a half to finish the boat — with an axe.
+It takes him 22 days to chop this tree down, 14 more days to chop the branches off, and a year and a half to finish the boat — with an axe.
 I’d chop on a tree for a day, two days.
-I say, “This tree is not coming down.
+I’d say, “This tree is not coming down.
 I am done with this tree.
 I am going to work on some little tree.”
 So, there is the key.
 Many chops fell a big tree.
 Do you want to do something great?
 Don’t quit.
 Keep chopping.

 9. Meet Hard Tasks with Joy

-Be willing to do many things in life cheerfully that at first you don’t want to do.
-They don’t come naturally to you.
+Be willing to do many things in life cheerfully that at first you don’t want to do, that don’t come naturally to you.
 There is no worthwhile role in life that does not require you to do things you don’t at first feel like doing or that only let you do what comes naturally.
 So, be cheerful in doing the parts of your life that you do not at first prefer to do.